 • IP addresses.
 Your IP Address is a number that is automatically assigned to the device that you are using by your Internet Service Provider.

-Where reasonable and practicable to do so, we will collect your Personal Information only from you.
-When we collect Personal Information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.
+Where reasonable and practicable we will collect your Personal Information directly from you.
+When we do, we will, where appropriate and where possible, explain to you why we are collecting the information and how we intend to use it.

-We may collect Sensitive Information where it is reasonably necessary to provide you with a specific product or service or required for the design, manufacture or supply of our products, including where your health information is required for the specifications of a medical device to be provided for you.
+We may collect Sensitive Information where it is reasonably necessary to provide you with a specific product or service or required for the design, manufacture or supply of our products.
+This may include where your health information is required for the specifications of a medical device intended for you.

 Use of Cookies